Bobbie the Wonder Dog: A True Story

 Alaska Northwest Books, 2006

-2007-08 Alaska Battle of the Books Selection for kindergartners
+Selected multiple times for Alaska Battle of the Books

 The Itchy Little Musk Ox is a softcover children’s picture book about an unhappy young musk ox.
 He has an itch he can’t scratch from his own soft wool, and his downward-pointing horns won’t reach it.
 When he finds the right tree to scratch his itch, he becomes separated from the herd!
 On his long journey to rejoin them he discovers all the good things about being a musk ox – his horns and hard head are good for headbutting a hungry wolf, and his soft wool is prized by a gentle human.
 A two-page summary of fascinating facts about musk oxen closes this delightful adventure, illustrated in full color, recommended for readers age 3 and up.